 Twist It Out

-Smack the bottle with the wall after wrapping it in a towel
+Strike the bottle against a wall after wrapping it in a towel

 With a shoe, slap it out